longuyen97/kotlin-neural-network/README.md

 ### Performance evaluation for regression purpose

-The performance validation of the neuronal network was made on the advanced [House Price Dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
+The performance validation of the neural network was made on the advanced [House Price Dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
 For the training purpose, the data of the dataset has to be processed.
 Each discrete column will be one-hot-encoded and each continuous-valued column will be scaled to `[0, 1]`.